DevWithJas/CreateJas/README.md

 # Hello World, I'm Jas Sharma! 👨‍💻

 ## 🚀 About Me
-I'm Jas Sharma, an aspiring technologist pursuing a B.Tech in Robotics and Automation at the University of School of Automation and Robotics.
-My academic voyage is a quest to blend the physical prowess of robotics with the cognitive prowess of artificial intelligence.
+I'm Jas Sharma, an aspiring technologist currently pursuing a B.Tech in Robotics and Automation at the University School of Automation and Robotics.
+My academic journey is a quest to blend the physical prowess of robotics with the cognitive prowess of artificial intelligence.

 ### 💼 My Interests
 I'm deeply enthralled by the potential of robotics and machine learning to revolutionize the way we interact with the world around us.
-From autonomous vehicles to smart cities, my interest lies in the heart of innovation where technology serves as a bridge to a sustainable future.
+From autonomous vehicles to smart cities, my interest lies at the heart of innovation, where technology serves as a bridge to a sustainable future.

 ### 🛠️ Skills and Expertise
 My toolkit is a tapestry of programming languages and frameworks designed to tackle the complexities of: